Irish folklore: Fairies

-The solitary fairies are what they sound like—solitary.
 Instead of living together like the elite fairy race, solitary fairies are secretive and isolated, often staying away from humans and coming out at night.
 The solitary fairies include a wide range of magical creatures in Irish folklore.

 One type of Irish fairy is the female banshee, the death-messenger with her keening, or baleful crying over someone's death, and known by many different names.

 Another well-recognized Irish fairy is the leprechaun, which many have identified as the maker of shoes.
 The cluricaune is a sprite many treat as synonymous to the leprechaun, and Yeats muses on whether these and the far darrig (fear dearg, "red man") are the one and the same.
 Mackillop says these three are the three kinds solitary fairies, but Yeats goes on to say "there are other solitary fairies", naming the Dullahan (headless horsemen), Púca, and so forth.

 The changeling is often ascribed to being perpetrated by fairies.
 The theme is assigned its own migratory legend type, "The Changeling" (ML 5085).